St Joseph's College, Reading

 St Joseph's College (formerly St Joseph's Convent School) is a coeducational private day school in Reading, Berkshire, England.
 In September 2010, it changed its name to St Joseph's College to reflect the move into co-education from being a girls' school.
-The junior section is known as St Joseph's College Prep School.
+The junior section is known as St Joseph's College Preparatory School.
 It was a member of the Girls' Schools Association until the move into coeducation.
-The school is now a member of the Society of Heads.
+The College is now a member of the Society of Heads, Independent Schools Council and Catholic Independent Schools’ Council.
 It won the TES Independent School of the Year award in November 2015.

 History

 St Joseph's Convent School was founded in 1894 by the Sisters of St Marie Madeleine Postel, whose aim was to provide a good education in a warm and loving atmosphere.
 Julie Frances Catherine Postel was born in Barfleur, France in 1756, and was a pioneer in education, basing her teaching on the De La Salle method.
 She took the name Marie Madeleine after being made a superior, died in 1846 and was canonised in 1925.

+St Joseph’s Convent School was founded in Bracknell 1894, later relocated to Castle Hill as the population reached 40 pupils.
+Reaching the boarding capacity by 1908, the Sisters sought the location of the Broad Oak House on the Upper Redlands Road.
+Finally, after some initial extensions by Mother Mary of Calvary, the Convent was reopened on the current site in March 1910.
+However, very soon after the opening, the first school building by Broad Oak was too small.
+The day-pupils were moved to a place in Eastern Avenue, although some facilities were still shared.

+It wasn't until 1928, when Mother Mary of Calvary was of old age, began further extensions.
+This extension consisted of a large laboratory, domestic science rooms, dormitories and an assembly hall – the current College Theatre.
+By 1931, the whole school, day-students and boarders were under one roof.

+The post-WWII society changed drastically, with the emphasis of education now being less on social accomplishments, and more on science and emerging technologies.
+As an outward sign of the resolve of the Convent to meet these new challenges, Sister Mary Genevieve – Headmistress at the time – adopted the motto: "Optima Deo – The Best for God".

+In 1947 St Georges Hall on Christchurch Road (now belonging to the University of Reading) was purchased by the Convent as the Preparatory School to accommodate younger siblings of pupils.